LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 - Completed possibility to easily flip Horsa/Versa (and now flipped)
 - New Dead thickness for Mu: 2.2cm

+2019.07.29 by collamaf
+- Added possibility to use August Geometry: there are 2 #define FLAG2018A (in main and  in StepAct) to disable what was added after it.
+But DetConst files (cc and hh) need to be copied by hand from ../setup/GeometriaTBAgosto/

 `
 cp link.txt CMakeFiles/mainMCMC.dir/